How Often Should Hockey Skates Be Sharpened? A Complete Guide

 1. How Often You Skate

-More ice time = faster edge wear.
+More ice time means faster edge wear.
 If your schedule is tight, mobile skate sharpening at home helps you stay consistent without extra trips.

 2. Your Playing Style